Stephanie Ho: Early life

-Stephanie Ho was born in San Jose, California, but she grew up in Hong Kong with her parents.
+Ho was born in San Jose, California and grew up in Hong Kong.
+She is an only child.
 Her father is a businessman.
-Since a young age, she has been playing golf and has represented Hong Kong in many tournaments.
-Her parents wanted her to be a professional golfer but she chose to be a singer instead.

-She studied at Heep Yunn School and Sha Tin College but was home-schooled in her last year due to her busy schedule of maintaining singing and studying.
-When she was 14, she started learning music at Baron School of Music, and completed multiple singing courses as well as being largely featured in a concept album.

 After completing her A-Levels she decided to study hotel and tourism management at Hong Kong Polytechnic University.
-In her last year of university, she suspended her studies as she had been majorly cast in Gilded Chopsticks.
+In her last year of university, she suspended her studies as she had been cast in Gilded Chopsticks.

-Besides playing golf, she also learnt how to play wood ball and represented her university in competitions and won awards.

 Golf

-Stephanie started playing golf when she was 6, and entered many tournaments.
-At the age of 10, she joined the Hong Kong National Golf Team, and later became a Hong Kong Ladies Champion Golfer, but stopped playing when she was 18.
-In 2009, she was the record winner of the Hong Kong Ladies Close Amateur Championship.
-In the 2010 Asian Games, she ranked 26th out of 30 in the individual event and 8th out of 10 in the team event.
-She also played on the Hong Kong team at the Espirito Santos Trophy (World Amateur Championships) in 2010.

-Due to her parents' influence, Ho learned to play golf at a young age.
-Although she did not continue professionally playing after entering the entertainment industry, she occasionally practises golf with friends.

 Since 2011, she was a professional golfer, but in December 2017, she officially changed from a professional golfer back to an amateur golfer to give herself more chances to participate in local competitions.
 She consequently announced she would be participating in an amateur golf competition.
 On 3–5 January 2018, she competed and won the Hong Kong Ladies Close Amateur Championship for the second time after winning it in 2009, and played her first golf competition since 2010.
-She was invited to play in the 2018 Hong Kong Ladies Open alongside childhood best friend and LPGA player Tiffany Chan.
+She was later invited to play in the 2018 Hong Kong Ladies Open alongside childhood best friend and LPGA player Tiffany Chan.
 After making her comeback in golf, she also returned to her position as a Hong Kong National Golf Ladies' Squad Team representative.